-- $15-$25: The majority of foam cannons available will be priced around $20.
+- $15 to $25: The majority of foam cannons available will be priced around $20.
 Some manufacturers market just the foam cannon itself, while others include accessories such as interchangeable nozzles or wash mitts.
 Bottles tend to be one liter in volume, typically made of plastic with a brass core nozzle.
 The ¼-inch fittings are often quick disconnect for convenience.

-- $30-$60: Paying just a bit more for your foam cannon will also get you a few more accessories.
+- $30 to $60: Paying just a bit more for your foam cannon will also get you a few more accessories.
 A few manufacturers have even come up with a foam cannon design that allows you to hook it up to a garden hose instead.
 Many companies also include their car wash soap products with the foam cannon at this price point.

-- $75-$100: Professional-grade car washing kits made of high-quality materials can be found anywhere from $75 to over $100.
+- $75 to $100: Professional-grade car washing kits made of high-quality materials can be found anywhere from $75 to $100 or more.
 They typically include a large amount (often one gallon) of car wash soap.
 While most cannons priced around $20 are adjustable in terms of the dilution ratio and direction of spray, these higher-priced foam cannons can be dialed in more efficiently.

 Pressure Washer Requirements